Beverley Craven (album): Background

 Craven signed to Epic Records in 1988, and initially recorded the album with American producer Stewart Levine (of Simply Red fame).
 The initial results, however, were not of Craven's liking and, with the agreement of her label, she restarted from scratch working with Paul Samwell-Smith, who eventually produced the whole album.
 Levine's production of her songs were eventually released as b-sides to some of her singles, under the label "West Coast Version".

 Released in July 1990, the album and its singles initially failed to reach the charts in the UK.
 She found however some success around continental Europe in 1990 and toured there to support the release.
 Craven made her first UK tour in early 1991, which was successful.
 In April 1991, the original lead single "Promise Me" was re-released, and this time it was heavily promoted.
-Appearances on British TV led to exposure of the single and it eventually peaked at #3 in the UK in May 1991, becoming her biggest hit.
+Appearances on British TV led to exposure of the single and it eventually peaked at No. 3 in the UK in May 1991, becoming her biggest hit.

-On the back of the success of the single, the album re-entered the charts (it had previously charted at #53 in March 1991), and peaked at #3 in the UK.
-It spent almost a whole year in the UK charts.
-Craven's appearance at the 1992 Brit Awards (where she won the Best Newcomer award), propelled the album back into the UK top ten, at #7.
+On the back of the success of the single, the album re-entered the chart (it had previously peaked at No. 53 in March 1991), and peaked at No. 3 in the UK.
+It spent almost a whole year in the UK chart.
+Craven's appearance at the 1992 Brit Awards (where she won the Best Newcomer award), propelled the album back into the UK top ten, at No. 7.
 The album eventually went double platinum in the UK and sold over 1.2 million copies worldwide.